datamachines/cuda_tensorflow_opencv/README.md

 ###  7.3. <a name='UsingJupyter-NotebookAnoteonexposingports'></a>Using Jupyter-Notebook (A note on exposing ports)

+**Note:** As of 20220329, `jupyter_to` (`FROM` `tensorflow_opencv`) and `jupyter_cto` (`FROM` `cudnn_tensorflow_opencv`) containers following the method listed below are published on DockerHub.

-By choice, the containers built do not expose any ports, or start any services.
+By choice, the core containers built do not expose any ports, or start any services.
 This is left to the end-user.
 To start any, the simpler solution is to base a new container `FROM` one of those containers, expose a port and start said service to be able to access it.

 For example, the start and expose Jupyter Notebook (on port `8888`) from the `tensorflow_opencv` container, one could write the following `Dockerfile` and tag it as `jupnb:local`:
 <pre>